 - School site staff responsible for entering attendance data into Infinite Campus may be advised to list reasons for illness, symptoms, and date of onset in the “Comments” section

 - Require students and staff to remain home per Stay at Home Requirements (Appendix B)

 - Stay home if experiencing the following symptoms of illness: fever or chills (100.4 degrees or higher), cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea* Subject to change as revised by CDC

 - Stay home if advised to isolate or quarantine by your doctor

 or the health department due to COVID-19 precautions.
 Reasons

 - Recent contact with a person with COVID-19

 - Recent diagnosis with COVID-19

-- Recent travel from somewhere outside the U.S.
+- Recent travel outside the local area

 Responsibilities of Student Support and Health Services (SSHS)